Prajwal6111/A-analysis-on-Fandango/README.md

 REQUIREMENTS TO UNDERSTAND THE PROJECT - You just need to  be famililiar with basic statistical graphs, some basic knowledge on seaborn, numpy and pandas(not in detail)
 Before running each and every cell make sure that you have installed the essential modules using "pip install module_name" or any apprroach that you choose.

-This project might be look small and simple but you learn a lot on how data really gives us the results beyond our expectetions
+This project might look small and simple but you learn a lot on how data really gives us the results beyond our expectetions.

 If you face any issue feel free to drop me a mail prajwalmh6111@gmail.com